Local SEO: The Definitive Guide

 This is an old-school SEO approach that still works really well for local businesses.

-All you need to do is optimize your homepage title tag around 2-3 keywords.
+All you need to do is optimize your site title tag around 2-3 keywords.

 For example, this local business’s homepage is optimized around “kitchen remodeling san diego” and “bathroom remodeling san diego”.